Coherent-Partners/spark-python-sdk/docs/readme.md

 programmatically via RESTful APIs.
 For now, the SDK only supports [Services API](./services.md) and [Batches API](./batches.md).

-Even though the SDK does not cover all the APIs available in the platform, it provides a good starting point for developers to interact with it.
-So, if there's an API resource you need to consume that's not available in the SDK, you can always extend this `ApiResource` class to include it.
-Here's an example of how you can do it:
+Since the SDK does not cover all the endpoints in the platform, it provides a way to cover additional endpoints.
+So, if there's an API resource you would like to consume that's not available in the SDK, you can always extend this `ApiResource` to include it.

 ```py
 from cspark.sdk import Client, Config, ApiResource, Uri